-Our view is that annual director elections drive better accountability and allow a regular and timely opportunity for boards and investors to consider director performance.
-We believe that annual director election assists in furthering the culture of engagement with investors and promotes responsiveness.
+ACSI recommends that each director submit themselves for election on an annual basis.
+Annual director elections drive better accountability and allow a regular and timely opportunity for boards and investors to consider director performance.
+Annual elections assist in maintaining a culture of engagement with investors and promotes responsiveness.